 Traditionally, biosphere reserves are organized into three zones or areas – a legally protected core area; an adjacent buffer zone with activities that are compatible with conservation objectives; and a transition zone or ‘area of cooperation’ where sustainable land use is practised.

-The protected core area of the WBR is Waterton Lakes National Park [505 km2].
+The protected core area of the WBR is Waterton Lakes National Park [ 50,500 ha].
 Established in 1895 and managed by Parks Canada, Waterton is the Canadian part of the world’s first International Peace Park (Waterton-Glacier International Peace Park, 1932).
 The peace park was designated a UNESCO World Heritage site in 1995.

-Extending beyond the protected core area of Waterton Lakes National Park is a broad buffer zone of surrounding public and private land, and a flexible transition zone that supports many people in a wide range of economic activities.
+Extending beyond the protected core area of Waterton Lakes National Park is a broad buffer zone of surrounding public and private land, and a transition zone or area of cooperation that supports many people in a wide range of economic activities.

 UNESCO has no authority or regulatory powers within a biosphere reserve.
 The protected core area is subject to the legal restrictions of the organization responsible for its management.
 However, the buffer and transition zones, which often make up the majority of the reserve area of interest, are not regulated or restricted in any way by having biosphere reserve status.
 Government jurisdictions and private rights remain as they were before designation.